Chart Color Schemes

 Residential development activity is lower than average in Mount Morgan according to AreaSearch's national comparison of local real estate markets

-Mount Morgan had 8 dwelling approvals over the five-year period ending in December 20XX, with an average of approximately 1.6 dwellings approved annually.
-This low level of development activity is typical of rural areas where housing demand is modest and construction activity is limited by local factors such as demand and infrastructure capacity.
-It should be noted that due to the small number of approvals, individual projects can significantly impact annual growth statistics for Mount Morgan.
+Mount Morgan had eight dwelling approvals over the five-year period ending in 2019.
+This minimal residential development activity is typical of rural areas due to modest housing needs and limited construction activity driven by local demand and infrastructure capacity.
+The small number of approvals can significantly impact annual growth statistics.

-At current development rates, housing supply may struggle to keep pace with population growth in Mount Morgan, potentially leading to increased buyer competition and supporting price increases.
+If current development rates continue, housing supply may not keep pace with population growth, potentially intensifying buyer competition and supporting price increases.

 Frequently Asked Questions - Development